POP goes the CAMulator

 CAMulator gives net upward LW (FLNS).
 Adding back the upward surface emission (\(0.99\,\sigma T_S^4\)) isolates the downwelling component that CPL7 needs to force the ocean.

 In CAM6 it’s not a fixed number; it varies ~50–67 m with surface temperature.
-We derive it consistently from the hybrid coordinate:
+We derive it consistently from the hybrid coordinate and the hypsometric equation:

 Z_BOT_SCALE = (287.058/9.80616) \